Vitae Trading Up 1.4% Over Last Week (VITAE)

-Vitae (CURRENCY:VITAE) traded 11.8% lower against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on October 2nd.
-Vitae has a total market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last day.
-One Vitae coin can now be bought for about $0.35 or 0.00000755 BTC on popular exchanges.
-Over the last week, Vitae has traded up 1.4% against the U.S. dollar.
+Vitae (CURRENCY:VITAE) traded 11.8% lower against the US dollar during the one day period ending at 21:00 PM Eastern on October 4th.
+One Vitae coin can currently be bought for $0.35 or 0.00000755 BTC on major exchanges.
+In the last week, Vitae has traded up 1.4% against the US dollar.
+Vitae has a market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last day.

 About Vitae